British Indian Ocean Territory (Citizenship) Bill - 2nd reading – Henry Smith.

-Henry Smith: To ask the Secretary of State for Justice, what steps the Government is taking to use technology to improve the efficiency of the judicial process.
+Henry Smith: To ask the Attorney General, what steps the CPS is taking to improve the rate of prosecution of people responsible for crimes against disabled people.

 Henry Smith: This September is blood cancer awareness month, and I am therefore delighted that it was announced yesterday that the NHS will provide innovative CAR-T cell immune therapy to under-25s—the first health system in Europe to do so.
 I seek assurances from my right hon.
 Friend the Prime Minister that a focus on blood cancer awareness, diagnosis and prevention will continue into the future.

 Henry Smith: I congratulate my right hon.
 Friend on his appointment as Foreign Secretary two months ago.
 I would be grateful if he committed to reviewing the resettlement of the Chagos islands, the British Indian Ocean Territory, by the native islanders.